iamarkadyt/aacli/DEVOPS.md

 - `STAGE_ACCESS_FOR_DEVELOPERS` and
 - `PROD_ACCESS_FOR_DEVELOPERS`.

 Then create 4 IAM users for our developers: Bob, Harry, Alice, Tom.
+After IAM users are created, everyone creates and assigns an MFA device (like Google Authenticator) to their IAM user.

 IAM group `DEV_ACCESS_FOR_DEVELOPERS` has the following policy attached.
-It allows assuming `DEVELOPER` IAM role in the dev account (which has an ID of `111111111111` in this example).
+It allows assuming `DEVELOPER` IAM role in the `dev` account (which has an ID of `111111111111` in this example).
 ```
 {
     "Version": "2012-10-17",